 The big picture with credit hours

-This could then bring the amount of credit hours you need to work a semester during the Fall and Spring down from 15 to whatever number you shaved off from studying in the summers.
+This could then bring the number of credit hours you need to work a semester during the Fall and Spring down from 15 to whatever number you shaved off from studying in the summers.
 Sometimes, new incoming students come in with so many credits from having taken dual enrollment or AP classes that they have enough credits that would have taken someone two or three years to obtain.
-Their 4 year trajectory might be reduced to 2 or 3 years now because of the amount of credits they came in with.
+Their 4-year trajectory might be reduced to 2 or 3 years now because of the number of credits they came in with.

 This is why completing your degree can last longer or be shorter than the “Expected” degree completion time.

-There is an amount of credit hours you must take that is considered full time based on the amount of credit hours you need to complete depending on the trajectory for your “expected” degree completion date.
-For instance, from the example before, a 120 credit hour degree, would consider full time students as those who take more than 9–12 credits a semester.
+There is a number of credit hours you must take that is considered full-time based on the number of credit hours you need to complete depending on the trajectory for your “expected” degree completion date.
+For instance, from the example before, a 120 credit hour degree, would consider full-time students as those who take more than 9–12 credits a semester.
 (This takes into account the summer semesters you would have to take.)

-There are caps at the amount of credits you can take!
+There are caps on the number of credits you can take!
 This is done for your health and helps maintain a positive education atmosphere for all students!

-For a Masters degree, because they require less credits, typically you would have to take 9 or more credit hours to be considered full time.
-Remember, this always varies by schools and you must check with student affairs at your school to see what fulltime and part time status consists of.
+For a Master’s degree, because they require fewer credits, typically you would have to take 9 or more credit hours to be considered full-time.
+Remember, this always varies by school and you must check with student affairs at your school to see what full-time and part-time status consists of.

-You must remember that the amount of classes you take does not settle your full time and part time status.
-It is the amount of credits that determines this.
-For instance, you can be taking three, 1-credit courses and be considered part time, or be taking three, 4-credit courses to be considered full-time.
-You always want to be aware of whether you are enrolled at a school part time or full time.
+You must remember that the amount of classes you take does not settle your full-time and part-time status.
+It is the number of credits that determines this.
+For instance, you can be taking three, 1-credit courses and be considered part-time, or be taking three, 4-credit courses to be considered full-time.
+You always want to be aware of whether you are enrolled at a school part-time or full-time.
 I will explain this below.